NLGDC FIELD Trial Rules

 This pertains to the dog's willingness to obey and ability to work with its handler, the dog should perform its duties to the front and mindful of direction, cover and distance with a minimum amount of instructions from the handler, who should proceed at a reasonably comfortable hunting pace.

 Handler, judges, and any assigned shooters must call a safety any time a potential shot would pose even a remote danger to people, dogs or property.
 Judges are instructed to be very liberal in approving called safeties.
 If a shot is fired after a safety is called any retrieve that results will not be counted.
 Guns must remain open and unloaded at all times, except when in the field and under judgment, and must remain on safe until birds are flushed from under point.
 Any less or unsafe action, including running in the field may result in immediate disqualification for any part or all of a trial.
 ALL INDIVIDUALS IN THE FIELD; judges, handlers and assigned shooters shall wear prominent blaze orange.
+Birds must be thrown and retrieved for a score.
 The trial committee shall have the phone number posted for all to see of the local emergency response team if other then 911.

 There must be at least three (3) water containers or sources within trial boundaries for dogs to immerse in.
 Each area shall have water containers approximately 15 min apart for dogs.
 At any time the Handler/Owner or Judge feels the dog is in need of attention or cannot continue due to a possible physical problem that dog may be removed from competition.
 Refer to Pick-up rule for proper procedure on removing a dog from the field.
 It shall be the responsibility of the trial committee to have available a local number for veterinary care if needed.